Learn how the Momentum Campaign is reconstructing Judaism →

 Associate Director for Thriving Communities and Justice, Equity, Diversity and Inclusion

-Rabbi Micah Weiss received smicha from the Reconstructionist Rabbinical College and began working for the Thriving Communities department in 2019.
-He is delighted to begin his rabbinic career in a position of service to Reconstructionist communities, with a particular focus on increasing our dedication to the sacred work of tikkun olam.
+Rabbi Micah Weiss received smicha from the Reconstructionist Rabbinical College in 2019 and immediately began working for the Thriving Communities department.
+He spends his days helping Reconstructionist communities with the day in and day out demands of congregational life, with a focus on supporting the sacred work of tikkun olam.

 Micah was born and raised in Atlanta, Ga. where he grew up Reconstructionist at Congregation Bet Haverim.
 He earned a bachelor of arts degree in Religious Studies and African American Studies from Wesleyan University and was a fellow at Yeshivat Hadar for two years.